kubernetes-sigs/kube-scheduler-simulator/scenario/README.md

 # scenario

+**This Scenario is currently under development.**

+**All the following descriptions are subject to change as they are undecided.**
+**And, the implementations are subject to breaking changes without notice.**

 This module contains the Scenario CRD and the controller for it.
 The Scenario allows you to write scenario for scenario-based simulation of scheduler.